-Super quick and easy, this delicious side is a healthy alternative to traditional, sticky, marshmallow recipes.
+Super quick and easy, these delicious Caramelized Sweet Potatoes are a healthy alternative to traditional, sticky, marshmallow recipes.
 Besides being a fabulous side, they can also be used on salads and in soups.

 The only difficult thing about these delicious sweet potatoes was deciding on a name.
-I oscillated between Candied Sweet Potatoes and Caramelized Sweet Potatoes, but you can clearly see which was the winner.
+I oscillated between Caramelized Sweet Potatoes and Candied Sweet Potatoes, but you can clearly see which was the winner.

-Candied Sweet Potatoes seemed appropriate, since they’re like good candy – addictingly delicious and quite irresistible!
-The only problem was what the traditional of Candied Sweet Potatoes brought to mind – overly sweet, sticky, gooey, loaded with brown sugar and/or marshmallows.
-Just try googling Candied Sweet Potatoes and you’ll see exactly what I mean.
+Candied Sweet Potatoes seemed appropriate since they're like good candy - addictingly delicious and quite irresistible!
+The only problem was the image that the traditional Candied Sweet Potatoes brought to mind - overly sweet, sticky, gooey, loaded with brown sugar and/or marshmallows.
+Just try googling Candied Sweet Potatoes and you'll see exactly what I mean.
 This healthy, delicious side would be out of place on a page like that.

 Oh yes, just a warning: be sure to make plenty, as they'll disappear before you can say, "Caramelized Sweet Potatoes"!
 The recipe serves four, but you may see sad faces when the bowl's empty before everyone's had their fill.

-Go head and pin these Caramelized Sweet Potatoes, so you can find them easily for your holiday menus.
-But guess what?
+- Guess what?
 These delicious veggies are way more than a side dish.
-I’ve got a salad and an appetizer recipe coming up next week that will use them too.
-Be sure to put sweet potatoes on your shopping list and you’ll be all set to go!
+We've got a FABULOUS salad recipe that uses them too and another coming up.
+Be sure to put sweet potatoes on your shopping list and you'll be all set to go!

 Super quick and easy, these Caramelized Sweet Potatoes are a healthy alternative to traditional, sticky, marshmallow recipes.
 And they taste like candy!